Emergency Dentist Pantego

 What can I take to help with tooth pain?

 Toothaches can be very annoying.
 The throbbing and aching pain radiating through your mouth can make your neck and shoulders tense up, and your head might start to hurt as well.
-Before we are able to see you in our office, there are a few things you can do to manage tooth pain at home, including:
+Before we can see you in our office, there are a few things you can do to manage tooth pain at home, including:

 How do I remove an object that’s stuck in my teeth?